And God, wrathful at humanity’s abuse of the earth, of other creatures, and of each other, declared:

 In the other direction, on S. Locust St., I once enjoyed a slight drug-trip thanks to a silver tractor-trailer.
 As it ground forward near the sidewalk, the trailer mirrored the facade of Farmers’ Supply–rather, distorted it–for the brown of the brick was largely absorbed by the aluminum, stainless steel, whatever, so as to de-emphasize color and emphasize shape.
 The dark frame of each window of each story was compounded–doubled or tripled–by what I realized was a series of panels that sheathed the trailer.
 And of course the half-abstract composition was not static but dynamic.
 The artist’s signature on the back: “Walton.”

 A few yards down the sidewalk: Black Water, swinging color:

 Next door at the Community Market, voila!
 A bouquet of vegetables:

 Across S. Locust St., it’s the Wooly Jumper yarn store next to the barber shop.
 Needle-fodder stored in cubbies:

 What’s this outside?
 A parade of adults and children head toward The Stoplight.
-On a dreary morning each child carries a sort of flower, yellow or blue or light green–ahh, a pinwheel made of construction paper.
+On a dreary morning each child carries a sort of flower, yellow or blue or light green–ahh, a spiral made of construction paper.
 The Rising Sun Community School is holding a march, Pinwheels for Peace.
 One of the children is Maya, who once petitioned Mother Gaia to heal my scalp.
-(An earlier time I had encountered her on this sidewalk while forming my own parade with a silver tray, which I flapped, rapped, and flashed back to the bakery.)
+An earlier time I had encountered her on this sidewalk while forming my own parade with a silver tray, which I flapped, rapped, and flashed back to the bakery.